JxhnnyUt8h/obsidian-docs-ru/Obsidian/Obsidian.md

 We don't expect plugins to be the silver bullet to solve all the problems, but it does get us closer than a monolith solution, without all the features that you don't need cluttering the interface.

-We support [[Customizing CSS|custom CSS]] and have a [[Community plugins|beta plugin API]], which will enable even more interface customization and support less common use cases.
+We support [[CSS snippets]], [[Themes]], and [[Community plugins]], which enable even more interface customization and support less common use cases.

 ## Follow our development

-Obsidian is in public beta right now.
-We have [a roadmap](https://trello.com/b/Psqfqp7I/obsidian-roadmap) that you can check out.
+Curious how we continue to make Obsidian the best and most refined tool for thought-processing?
+Check out our [roadmap](https://trello.com/b/Psqfqp7I/obsidian-roadmap) to see what we're working on.

 Our Twitter handle is [@obsdmd](https://twitter.com/obsdmd), feel free to follow.
 We mostly tweet about product updates.